Tesla Model 3 conquers icy trails with crazy snow track modification

 A Tesla owner has installed snow tracks on his Model 3, making the all-electric sedan increasingly functional in heavy snow.

 YouTuber Michael of the lowlifeduramax YouTube channel installed the snow tracks on his Model 3 Standard Range+.
-Michael previously tested out his Model 3 in a tug-of-war match against his Chevrolet Duramax pickup truck.
+The Tesla owner previously tested out his Model 3 in a tug-of-war match against his Chevrolet Duramax pickup truck.

 This time, Michael threw a pair of snow tracks on his Model 3 to increase its effectiveness in snowy weather.
-While the Model 3’s curb weight sits at 3,552 pounds and is a heavy vehicle to begin with, Michael was interested in turning his electric car into “an electric snowmobile.”
+While the Model 3’s curb weight sits at 3,552 pounds and is a heavy vehicle to begin with, the Tesla owner was interested in turning his electric car into “an electric snowmobile.”

 With the help of Mullin Manufacturing in Meritt, British Columbia, Michael was able to mount the snow tracks where the rear wheels would usually sit.
 Mullin was responsible for creating a mounting system that would link the tracks to the disc brakes.
 After creating this linkage, Michael simply attached the snow tracks and began driving.

 Overall, Michael was impressed with the performance of the vehicle.
-He noted on several occasions that the drive was impressive and the Model 3 was able to make it through the snow trail with no issues.
+He noted on several occasions that the Model 3 was able to make it through the snow trail with no issues.
 “She rides nice, no complaints.
-Climbs this hill like nothing,” Michael states.
+Climbs this hill like nothing,” he said.

 Interestingly, the tracks used for the Model 3’s unique modification seem to be similar to those used for trucks and SUVs.
 Michael has not specified what brand the tracks he used are, nor how much they cost.